sa-tre/satre-specification/docs/source/standard.md

 ## 2. Computing technology

-What the TRE organisation does to manage systems for storing, retrieving, analysing and sending information.
+This capability concerns what the TRE organisation does to manage systems for storing, retrieving, analysing and sending information.

 ### 2.1 End user computing

-The ability of the TRE organisation to provide and manage devices, workspaces, interfaces and applications used by researchers to interact with underlying systems and data.
+_The ability of the TRE organisation to provide and manage devices, workspaces, interfaces and applications used by researchers to interact with underlying systems and data._

 #### 2.1.1 User interface

-The interfaces used for interacting with the TRE management system and the TRE workspace.
+_The interfaces used for interacting with the TRE management system and the TRE workspace._

 ```{list-table}
 :header-rows: 1